ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 The module defines the notion of "instance" subnets.
 This is a convenience.
 If only public subnets are used, the instance subnets are those.
 If private and public ones are used, then the private ones are the "instance" ones.
 This allows e.g. an ECS cluster to use the private ones when so configured and

-### Serverless

-If you are using Windows, you'll need to make sure you share your C: drive (or wherever you're running from) with Docker otherwise Serverless will fail to run.

 # Platform Setup